 Now more than ever, solar technology is growing in popularity.
 In this updated review, we've tested a wide variety of portable models.
-Our current line-up includes small panels with a 5W capacity to massive 40W panels that crank out power.
+Our current line-up includes small panels with built-in battery packs to massive 50W behemoths.
 By spending time testing these solar panels on the road, we get to see first hand the latest and greatest #vanlife solar setups.
 After looking over several options, we rated each on five important metrics.
-Whether you're checking out a set-up to put in your van, or a solar charger to power your iPhone while on a backpacking mission, our review offers excellent recommendations for anybody.
+Whether you are looking for a solar set up for car camping or a compact charger to power your iPhone while on a backpacking trip, our review offers excellent recommendations for anybody.

 Related: Buying Advice for Solar Chargers

-Dozens of companies produce affordable, effective monocrystalline panels ranging from small 5W models, to more substantial, powerful options that will allow for a faster charge.
+Dozens of companies produce affordable, effective monocrystalline panels ranging from small 5W models to more substantial, powerful options that will allow for a faster charge.
 These monocrystalline models are much more effective and lightweight than their polycrystalline forefathers.
 We tested a few small wattage models that were portable and lightweight, like the Renogy 15,000mAh, which has an integrated battery pack along with a small 2W panel.
 We also tested the Goertek 25,000mAh, which is a similar design but with a larger capacity battery and a 5W panel.
-The ECEEN 13W is a larger capacity than both of these small panels, but is just as light.
+The BEARTWO 10,000mAh is one of the most compact and lightweight battery packs we tested, with impressive charging speeds.

 Joining the ECEEN in the mid-capacity range is the BioLite 10+ and the Goal Zero 14W.
-Next, we filled out the upper end of the wattage range, with the addition of the Anker 21, the SunJack 25, and the Instapark Mercury 27.
-On the far upper end of the spectrum, we added the Powertraveller Falcon with an impressive 40-watt capacity.
-In general, solar technology is improving and most panels performed fairly well.
+Next, we filled out the upper end of the wattage range, with the addition of the Anker 21, the SunJack 25, and the Ryno-Tuff.
+On the far upper end of the spectrum, we added the Powertraveller Falcon, BigBlue 42, and the Goal Zero Nomad 50.
+In general, solar technology is improving, and most panels performed fairly well.
 That said, it's important to note that in this review, the panels' metric ratings range in scores, mostly due to their output capabilities (i.e., wattage), rather than the design of the models themselves.

-Just as was the case in past reviews, panels that have large-capacity battery packs and small capacity solar panels tend to charge our electronics quickly, but take eons to charge via the sun.
+Just as was the case in past reviews, panels with large-capacity battery packs and small-capacity solar panels tend to charge our electronics quickly but take eons to charge via the sun.
 With this style of charger, we recommend topping off your battery pack at home before bringing it into the field.

 Unlike some other products we test here at OutdoorGearLab (we've tested bikes that cost more than our cars!), portable solar chargers tend to be on the affordable end of the outdoor gear spectrum.
 However, even with such a reasonable price point, some models had much better value than others.
-For example, the reasonably priced ECEEN 13W and Goertek performed exceptionally well across the board, even standing up to some of the more expensive, higher capacity models.
-Other models, like the Goal Zero Nomad 14, cost a pretty penny, and did not compare to the high scorers in our side-by-side tests.
+For example, the reasonably priced ECEEN 10W and Goertek performed exceptionally well across the board, even standing up to some of the more expensive, higher capacity models.
+Other models, like the Goal Zero Nomad 50, cost a pretty penny and did not compare to the high scorers in our side-by-side tests.

 Charge Interruption Recovery